 Lump Sum equity release schemes are designed to provide a one-off capital amount to spend as you wish.
 They are usually required for homeowners requiring a maximum equity release lump sum.
 Each lifetime mortgage has its own specific loan-to-value ratio for calculation maximum release purposes.

-Voluntary Repayment equity release schemes are designed to provide flexibility for the homeowner to manage the future balance of their lifetime mortgage plan.
+Voluntary Payment equity release schemes are designed to provide flexibility for the homeowner to manage the future balance of their lifetime mortgage plan.
 Lenders offering voluntary partial repayments set a maximum 15%pa repayment allowance of the original amount borrowed back to the provider.

 An Interest Only Lifetime Mortgage is designed to assist the homeowner manage their equity release scheme by making repayments of part, or all of the interest charged by the lender.
 This interest payment could be made either monthly, annually or an ad-hoc basis to suit the future inheritance of your beneficiaries.